losttype/blog.losttype.com/src/2014-06-18-1964-ford-falcon-typography.md

 categories:
   - Uncategorized
 ---
 I just recently purchased a new car, a 1964 Ford Falcon.
-After owning the car for a short time now, I&#8217;ve noticed lots of cool little typographical nuggets in and outside of this awesome new old ride.
+After owning the car for a short time now, I’ve noticed lots of cool little typographical nuggets in and outside of this awesome new old ride.
 Here are some shots I took of all of the cool stuff we found.

 I love that Ford put enough thought into designing this car that they used three different styles of sans for &#8220;Falcon&#8221;.